openpnp/openpnp/Motion-Controllers.md

 [TinyG](http://synthetos.myshopify.com/products/tinyg) is another great Open Source motion control platform.
 It supports up to 6 axes and is one of the only ones to support S-curve acceleration.
 This makes it's motion very smooth and can allow for faster accelerations without losing steps.
 The TinyG board only has 4 stepper drivers, but if that's all you need than it's an excellent choice.

+Unfortunately, due to some strange quirks in TinyG, it's not a great solution for OpenPnP.
+The problems can be worked around, but it requires some hacking that is not fully documented.
+For more information, see [TinyG Quirks](https://github.com/openpnp/openpnp/wiki/TinyG#quirks)

 ## Grbl

 [Grbl](https://github.com/gnea/grbl) is an Open Source motion control system for the Arduino platform.
 Grbl is very easy to get up and running and can be considered the cheapest option, but it only supports 3 axes by default.
 This makes it not ideal for pick and place since it leaves you without an option to rotate the nozzle.
 There is a modification of Grbl available [here](https://github.com/openpnp/grbl) but it is out of date, unsupported and somewhat buggy.
 You can use it in a pinch if it's all you have, but it's not recommended.